 Aberfeldy's Tay Bridge, also known as "General Wade's Bridge", is a beautiful structure still used by modern traffic, though only in one direction at a time.
 It was built as part of the network of military roads put in place by General George Wade following the 1715 Jacobite uprising.
 The bridge was designed by William Adam, father of the rather better known Robert Adam, and built in 1733.
 Ironically, the new military roads were initially of most help to Bonnie Prince Charlie during the 1745 Jacobite uprising.

 Aberfeldy has an industrial history that ranges from cotton milling dating back to 1799 through to laundry and machine tool businesses in more recent times.
 Today the most striking and, for many, most interesting, industrial heritage revolves around distilling.
-The history of distilling in and around Aberfeldy dates back several centuries, and fits the pattern common across Scotland of informal illegal distilling taking place anywhere the locals thought could be kept hidden from the excisemen.
+The history of distilling in and around Aberfeldy dates back several centuries, and fits the pattern common across Scotland of informal (and illegal) distilling taking place anywhere the locals thought could be kept hidden from the excisemen.
 Changes in legislation in the first half of the nineteenth century made legal distilling more attractive, leading to fewer but usually more legitimate stills.

 Distilleries were set up on the outskirts of Aberfeldy and along the Tay valley at Grandtully.
 Grandtully Distillery survived until 1909.
 Aberfeldy's own distillery, Pittiely, closed in 1867.
 It was replaced in 1896 by Aberfeldy Distillery which uses the same supply of water from the hills to the south.
 Aberfeldy Distillery was expanded in the 1960s and 1970s and today it is known as Dewar's Aberfeldy Distillery , a popular visitor attraction.
 Grandtully also remains home to St Mary's Chapel, complete with its remarkable painted ceiling.